This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are

 How a Cerebral Palsy Lawyer Will Help You and Your Child

 An experienced and qualified Utah cerebral palsy lawyer will help you by providing an expert opinion on the validity of your case.
-An expert attorney will also investigate to find evidence of negligence, file the lawsuit, and guide you through some very tricky and stressful legal decisions.
+An expert attorney will also investigate to find evidence of negligence, file the lawsuit, and guide you through some tricky and stressful legal decisions.